felippe-regazio/plume-css/README.md

 # Building Docs

-The documentation lives on the "docs" folder of this repository.
-It is automatically generating by reading the plume dist package .
+The documentation and the Theme Editor is automatically generatated.
+New properties, prefixe and base configuration changes will be automatically updated.

 Developing